funcode50/aries-vcr/docs/README.md

 The Client is an optional web application that provides a UI to the API for searching and viewing credential details.
 If you are a first-time user of Aries VCR, it is recommended to run the Client to see how the API can be consumed in a client-facing application.
 You may additionally choose to base your own registry client off of the Client (by extending the Client) or build your own from scratch.

 See details in the [bcgov/aries-vcr-client](https://github.com/bcgov/aries-vcr-client) repo for more details on how to run and extend the Client where necessary.
-The Client can be simply run with the following command:
+The Client can be simply run with the following command, from the docker/ folder:

 ```bash
 ./manage build